craig8196/hitime/README.md

 When a bin is triggered the timeouts get reassigned to lower bins until expiry.
 Bins get triggered when the bin's corresponding bit in the timeout gets flipped.
 Alternatively if a bit of a bucket larger is flipped, all the lesser buckets get visited.

+TODO revise this section on the discussion of demonstration and overflow bins that are now unnecessary

 The reason for the (2^(bits-1)) - 1 limit on the timeout is to better handle overflow.
 The addition of any two numbers cannot exceed the maximum degree of the